dawsontoth/zwifit/README.md

 Before you can run this code, you'll need to install a couple different things:

-1. The latest LTS version of NodeJS.
+1. NodeJS.
+If you're running on Windows or OS X, get version 8: https://nodejs.org/dist/latest-v8.x/.
+If you're running this on a Raspberry Pi, get the latest LTS version of NodeJS.
 I'm presently running `v10.14.1`: https://nodejs.org/en/download/
 2. Git https://git-scm.com/downloads
 3. The prerequisites for Bleno must be met too (it's how we control Bluetooth): https://github.com/noble/bleno